Yukino2002/Bokeverse/temp.md

 ### Running the game

-1. Open the project `Bokemon` in Unity
+1. Open the project `Bokemon` in Unity (Editor version is 2021.3.16f1)
 2. Open the scene "SampleScene.unity" in `/Bokemon/Assets/Scenes/SampleScene.unity`
 3. Open your `Build settings`, select `WebGL` as the target platform.
 4. Open `Player settings` > `Resolution and Presentation` and under `WebGLTemplate` choose `Thirdweb`.